davidlb/ha_owntone/README.md

 # Forked-Daapd Component
 Forked from Core component to be able to play playlist, album or track by calling HA service
+**TTS is not working**

 ## How to get the uri for media_content_id?